Factored Classifier-Free Guidance: Background

 \subsection{Classifier-Free Guidance}

-CFG~\citep{ho2022classifier} is a widely adopted technique in conditional diffusion models.
+Classifier-free guidance (CFG)~\citep{ho2022classifier} is a widely adopted technique in conditional diffusion models.
 It enables conditional generation without requiring an external classifier by training a single denoising model to operate in both conditional and unconditional modes.
-During training, the model learns both $p_\theta(\mathbf{x}_t \mid \mathbf{c})$ and $p_\theta(\mathbf{x}_t \mid \varnothing)$ by randomly replacing $\mathbf{c}$ with a null token $\varnothing$.
+During training, the same denoising network is exposed to both conditional and unconditional inputs by randomly replacing $\mathbf{c}$ with a null token $\varnothing$, thereby learning conditional and unconditional score estimates.
+At inference time, CFG biases the sampling process toward regions more consistent with the conditioning signal, which can be understood as sampling from a reweighted conditional distribution: